abelardopardo/ontask_b/docs/Using/action.rst

     vision"
     -- Dalai Lama

 This is the most important functionality of the platform.
-Actions are used exchange information with the learners or other platforms, either through personalized information, or requesting data through a survey.
-A workflow contains a set of actions shown when selecting |fa-comments| *Actions* page in the top-bar menu.
-The next figure shows an example of the actions available in one workflow.
+Actions are used to exchange information with the learners, instructors, advisors or other platforms, either through personalized information, or requesting data through a survey.
+A workflow contains a set of actions shown when selecting the |fa-comments| *Actions* link in the top-bar menu.
+The next figure shows an example of the actions available in a workflow.

 .. figure:: /scaptures/actions.png
    :align: center